TeamNico58/squidgameweb/README.md

-# go to the website if you want to use this
+# go to the https://teamnico58.github.io/squidgameweb/ if you want to use this